henriquelaureano/henriquelaureano.github.io/index.md

 [Tumblr](tumblr/) |
 [Twitter](https://twitter.com/hap_laureano)

 Hi!
-I'm a Statistician | Biostatistician | Data Scientist based in [Curitiba](https://goo.gl/K1Qcdv) and working in the [Pele Pequeno Príncipe Research Institute](http://www.pelepequenoprincipe.org.br/), part of the Pequeno Príncipe Complex.
-Pequeno Príncipe Hospital is the largest exclusively pediatric hospital in Latin America.
+I'm a Data Scientist based in [Curitiba](https://goo.gl/K1Qcdv) and working in the Volvo Trucks & Buses, at the Advanced Analytics team.

 I hold a BSc in Statistics (2016) and an MSc in Statistics and Numerical Methods in Engineering (2021), both @ [UFPR](https://goo.gl/DtVAbi).
-In the masters, I handled mainly multivariate failure time data (also known as multivariate survival data).
+In the masters, I handled mainly multivariate failure time data (also known as multivariate survival / confiability data).
 You may take a look [here](THESIS/thesis/thesis.pdf) at my thesis and [here ](THESIS/aqua/slides.pdf)( [.Rmd](THESIS/aqua/slides.Rmd) | [in_header file](THESIS/aqua/beamerheader.txt) | [TikZ style](THESIS/aqua/tikzit.sty)) at the defense slides.

-My main research interests lie in computational statistics and data analysis, under statistical modeling frameworks if the goal is to understand some process or machine learning frameworks if the goal is prediction / forecasting.
+My main interests lie in computational statistics and data analysis, under statistical modeling frameworks if the goal is to understand some process or machine learning frameworks if the goal is prediction / forecasting.
 Besides all that, I love to make pretty and useful visualizations (I ensembled some [here](visualizations/)).

 <span style="background-color: #FFFF00">
       [Courses](courses/) |